 Sales territory mapping is a critical part of running any field sales team.
-When done well, they help increase sales, lower costs and improve employee morale.
+When done well, it helps increase sales, lower costs and improve employee morale.
 However, creating balanced territories requires more than blocking out areas on a map.

 To help you make the most of your sales territories, we'll be looking at: